F/T Assistant Director - Orange County, NY

 6. Attend and or conduct staff meetings and training sessions for program personnel as scheduled by the Director.

 8. Help ensure that all required time lines and due dates are met.
-This includes submission of all administrative, fiscal and billing documents and data base information to The Support Center for processing and all reports and documents that are required to be submitted by referring authorities and third party payors.
+This includes submission of all administrative, fiscal and billing documents and data base information to The Support Center for processing and all reports and documents that are required to be submitted by referring authorities.

 9. Assign staff client caseloads and monitor the results.